- Home

 Q: Do you have personal connections with the filmmakers and/or people featured in these tapes?

-My personal relations, almost always to the filmmaker, are accounted for in the descriptions for each tape which I have kept purposefully anecdotal.
-The media archivist for the project, Brianna Jones, has been keen on keeping the personal layer of the archive accessible while also including more formal or professional information about the tapes.
+My personal relations, almost always to the filmmaker, are accounted for in the descriptions for each tape that we have kept purposefully anecdotal.
+The media archivist for the project, Brianna Jones, has been keen on keeping the personal layer of the archive accessible through my descriptions of my relations to the tapes.
+More formal or professional information about the tapes is also included.

 Q: Is there one tape in particular that you found yourself consistently reaching to or teaching from throughout your courses?